Secondary Market: Types, Functions, Benefits & Key Insights

 Trade Volume | Limited | Higher trading volume |

-Price Determination | Company sets issue price based on valuation and market conditions. | Prices determined by supply and demand dynamics. |
+Price Determination | Company sets the issue price based on valuation and market conditions. | Prices are determined by supply and demand. |

-Role of Intermediaries | Investment banks and institutions underwrite and issue. | Stock exchanges and stockbroking platforms facilitate all trading. |
+Role of Intermediaries | IInvestment banks and institutions underwrite and issue securities. | Stock exchanges and brokers facilitate the trading. |

-Capital Flow | Flows from investors to the issuing company. | Moves between investors in trading transactions. |
+Capital Flow | Flows from investors to the issuing company. | Flows between investors in trading transactions. |

 To Wrap It Up…